 Monthly Payments

-A monthly payment schedule is the standard option offered with most mortgages.
+A monthly payment plan is the standard option offered with most mortgages.
 You make your mortgage payment once per month on the same date, for a total of 12 payments per year.

 Monthly payments are the easiest repayment structure to budget for, requiring less transaction management.
 However, this schedule will take the full amortization period to pay off your mortgage, resulting in higher total interest costs.